muratk5n/thirdwave/en/README.md

 ---

-Hell, maybe the engineering will pick up so fast we'll get 60 mega CSP installations on the Sahara with a combined output of 60 GW that will generate green fuels, it will be shipped, piped all over the world.
+And, hell, maybe the engineering will pick up so fast we'll get 60 mega CSP installations on the Sahara with a combined output of 60 GW that will generate green fuels, it will be shipped, piped all over the world.

 ---